-- Adult Protective Services Act and Related Laws (book, 2013 - 1,098 KB) contains the full text of the Illinois Adult Protective Services Act (320 ILCS), as well as some related legislation such as the hearsay exceptions for elder abuse victims; a brief overview of the Elder Abuse and Neglect Program; a list of mandated reporters of elder abuse; and a list of the state's designated Elder Abuse Provider Agencies, their telephone numbers and the area each serves.
+- Adult Protective Services Act and Related Laws (book, 2016 - 855 KB) contains the full text of the Illinois Adult Protective Services Act (320 ILCS), as well as some related legislation such as the hearsay exceptions for persons who are disabled and elder abuse victims; a brief overview of the Adult Protective Services Program; a list of mandated reporters of abuse; and a list of the state's designated Adult Protective Services Provider Agencies, their telephone numbers and the area each serves.

 - Elder Abuse and Neglect, A Guide for Attorneys (book, 1991) was developed as a tool for legal professionals to use in order to recognize the characteristics of elder abuse, develop an understanding of the problem and gain insight into ways to help older clients who may be victims of abuse.
 (Available to attorneys and other members of the legal profession.)

-- Reporting Elder Abuse: What Professionals Need to Know (book, 2012 - 602 KB) defines elder abuse; lists who is mandated to report it and under what circumstances; explains how to make a report; describes what happens once a report is made to the Elder Abuse and Neglect Program; provides indicators of each type of abuse; and lists the state's designated Elder Abuse Provider Agencies, their telephone numbers and the area each serves.
+- Reporting Abuse: What Professionals Need to Know (book, 2015 - 881 KB) defines abuse; lists who is mandated to report it and under what circumstances; explains how to make a report; describes what happens once a report is made to the Adult Protective Services Program; provides indicators of each type of abuse; and lists the state's designated Adult Protective Services Provider Agencies, their telephone numbers and the area each serves.

-- Elder Abuse and Neglect Report, FY 2012 (8.5" x 11", 394 KB), Demographics, (11" x 17", 471 KB) provides information on services, principles and structure of this program, as well as a summary of abuse occurrences, state accomplishments in addressing these incidences and efforts to protect Illinois seniors.
+- Adult Protective Services Annual Report, FY 2014 (8.5" x 11", 2.78 MB), Demographics, (11" x 17", 399 KB) provides information on services, principles and structure of this program, as well as a summary of abuse occurrences, state accomplishments in addressing these incidences and efforts to protect Illinois seniors.